carolineweldon/iris-dataset/README.md

 ![iris-describe](https://user-images.githubusercontent.com/47527906/56682540-a7b7b080-66c3-11e9-9e29-19078387669f.PNG)

-The program iris-describe.py outputs values for mean, standard deviation, min values and max values for all species and for each species separately.
+The program iris-describe.py outputs a summary of each attribute.
+This includes mean, standard deviation, min values and max values for all species and for each species separately.

 **iris-scatter.png**